Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 1. Process workflows

 These workflows define a set of tasks that are predictable and repetitive.
 That is, before an item starts the workflow, you know exactly what path it should take.

 Creating a blog post based on a title and creative brief would be a ‘process workflow’.
 That’s because you already know what steps you would take to create the post based on your past experience.

 In a case workflow, you know what you’re going to create, but the path to reach final delivery isn’t always clear.
 You need to gather resources, conduct research, and understand requirements further before you can map out the workflow.

 Building an app that you’ve never developed before is an example of a case workflow.
 You know what the end product looks like, but you don’t know which frameworks you’ll use and what resources you’ll utilize.

-Which is to say, a case workflow is evaluated on a “case by case” basis.
+This is to say, a case workflow is evaluated on a “case by case” basis.

 Case workflows are rare in agencies.
-Most of the times, you’ll know what path you’ll take to produce the deliverable.
+Most of the time, you’ll know what path you’ll take to produce the deliverable.
 Nonetheless, you can still speed up the execution of case workflows by developing templates to plug into the workflow.